 Earlier, I referenced a vinegar based solution used to flavor the pork.
 The flavor does not come entirely from the hickory smoke or the moppin' sauce, but rather from both.
 Moppin' sauce is made with apple cider vinegar, a wee bit of ketchup, some brown sugar, salt, crushed red pepper flakes, and ground black pepper.
 Rarely, but sometimes, I cut the cider vinegar with plain distilled vinegar in equal parts.

-Smoking one or two pork butts ahead of a party like New Years Eve or the Super Bowl means a HEAP of slider-sized sammies for everybody to enjoy.
+Smoking one or two pork butts ahead of a party like New Years Eve or the Super Bowl means a HEAP of burger-sized sandwiches for everybody to enjoy.

 Pulled smoked pork is great for sliders.
-I also stuff them into quesadillas, or toss into a mean smoky chili.
+I also stuff them into quesadillas with Muenster and onions, homemade chalupas with pineapple salsa, or toss into a mean smoky chili with beans and lentils.
 The possibilities are endless.

 Whether you prefer to mop or squirt, you'll need a way of doing it.
 Smoking necessaries, click images for pricing.

 Sauce mop with replacement heads and plastic condiment bottles for dousing your smoke.

 Barbecue may be a lot of things to a whole lot of people, but when you hear Carolina barbecue, people are referring to low and slow smoked pork butt, rested, pulled, and mopped with a vinegar-based sauce.